-- 1. m is the number of GTP or GTX transceivers. - 2.
+- 1. m is the number of transceivers. - 2.
 The rx\aligned, rx\bonded, rx\verify, and rx\reset signals are available as output signals even when the simplex partner is timer based, but functionally these signals are not required.

-See Simplex Cores, page 72 for more information.
+See Simplex Cores, page 76 for more information.